Enslaved: Odyssey to the West: Critical reception

-According to review aggregator Metacritic, the console version of the game received positive reviews from critics, while the Windows version received mixed reviews.
-The game was nominated at the DICE Awards for Adventure Game of the Year.
+Enslaved: Odyssey to the West received "generally favorable" reviews from critics for the console versions, while the PC version received "mixed or average" reviews, according to review aggregator website Metacritic.
 It was also nominated at the Ivor Novello Award in the Best Original Video Game Score category.
 Garland and Antoniades won Best Game at the UK Writers Guild Award.
+During the 14th Annual Interactive Achievement Awards, Enslaved: Odyssey to the West received nominations for "Adventure Game of the Year", "Outstanding Character Performance" for Andy Serkis' portrayal of Monkey, and outstanding achievement in "Game Direction", "Animation", "Art Direction", and "Story".

-Jim Sterling of Destructoid praised the "stunning" graphics, and found the game's colorful environments refreshing to look at.
+James Stephanie Sterling of Destructoid praised the "stunning" graphics, and found the game's colorful environments refreshing to look at.
 They liked the performance artists' work, which they described as "wonderful", singling out Serkis' acting as the best of the entire cast.
 GameSpot's Tom McShea strongly commended the game's cutscenes, calling them "superbly made", and praised the game's reliance on character movements to tell a story rather than using dialogue.
 Matthew Keast of GamesRadar applauded the game's world for being original and imaginative, though he thought the title needed more time before release for further polishing.
 Eurogamer's Ellie Gibson praised the game's soundtrack, describing it as "impressive" and praising it for further elevating the gameplay experiences.
 Justin McElroy of Joystiq however, noted that the game had several technical issues, such as a low frame rate and occasionally clunky controls.
 IGN's Arthur Gies called the game's graphics "beautiful" with unique and distinct character designs.
 However, he shared McElroy's concern, saying there were several graphical glitches that slightly undermine the experience.
 Andrew Reiner of Game Informer also criticized the game's lack of polish, citing texture hiccups and camera issues as key problems.